fouliex/DeepRLArmManipulation/README.md

 * A reward(`REWARD_WIN`) is giving if a positive weighted average is derived.
 * A penalty(`REWARD_LOSS *10`) is giving if any part of the robot touch the ground and the episode end.
 * A penalty(`REWARD_LOST * distance to goal`) is provided if a negative weighted average is derived.
-* Any collision ends the episode
+* Any collision ends the episode.

 ### Objective 2
 ### Reward Win and Reward loss